 In no sphere augmented reality does not have such practical application as in the medicine, especially in surgery, where it literally helps to save lives.
 Three-dimensional reconstructions of organs or tumors will help surgeons become more efficient at surgery operations.

-For example, the spinal surgery, as usually, is a long and difficult process.
+For example, spinal surgery, as usually, is a long and difficult process.
 But with the use of AR, it can reduce the time, cut the risks and improve the results.
-The Israeli startup Augmedics had created an augmented reality headsets for spine surgeons.
+The Israeli startup Augmedics had created an augmented reality headset for spine surgeons.
 This technology overlays a 3D model of the CT-scan on the spine, so, the surgeon gets some kind of “X-ray” vision.

 Some time ago ultrasound made a small revolution in the medicine.
 Today, it has another one chance make the same with using the augmented reality.
 Already a few AR software companies developed handy ultrasound scanner, which with the help of smart glasses work as a traditional one.
 It is hard to overestimate the usefulness of this technology.
 Especially when we talk about using it in the developing countries, in military medicine (on the battlefields) and even in the ambulance.

-In 2017, the number of people struggle with diabetes reached up to 425 million of adults worldwide.
+In 2017, the number of people struggle with diabetes reached up to 425 million adults worldwide.
 And the amount of diagnosed people is increasing every year.
 In 2014, Google revealed the plans for creating smart contact lens (Google Contact Lens), which the main function will be to measure the glucose levels in the tears.
 It will help people with this disease to live the life they used to, without permanent worries about sugar level in the blood.

 The using AR in navigation apps has already become a “traditional” way.
-By pointing your phone on the city landscape you get the information about nearby objects of your interest (museums, hotels, shops, metro stations, etc.).
+By pointing your phone to the city landscape you get the information about nearby objects of your interest (museums, hotels, shops, metro stations, etc.).
 The same way AR can be useful to provide information about nearest hospitals.
 For example, EHBO app helps to find the nearest to you AEDs (automated external defibrillators).